Omnipod 5 Pivotal Trial Data Published

 On June 7, study data of a multicenter trial from the highly-anticipated Omnipod 5, an automated insulin dosing (AID) system, also commonly referred to as a hybrid closed loop (HCL) or artificial pancreas (AP), were published online in Diabetes Care.

 The results are from the pivotal trial, phase III of a clinical trial in a multi-year process of clinical research that is intended to demonstrate and confirm the safety and efficacy of a treatment, drug, or medical device.
-Pivotal trial results are those reviewed by the FDA when considering approval.
+Pivotal trial results are those reviewed by the U.S. Food and Drug Administration (FDA) when considering approval.

 Currently, there are only two AID systems available in the United States: Tandem’s Control-IQ and Medtronic’s MiniMed 670G and 770G.
 If approved, the Omnipod 5 from Insulet will be the third such system approved by the FDA, and would make history as the first AID tubeless (patch) pump and first AID that can be controlled with a smartphone.

-The Omnipod 5 uses a disposable Omnipod insulin pump, Dexcom’s G6 continuous glucose monitor (CGM), and the Omnipod 5 algorithm, all of which work in conjunction with each other to adapt insulin delivery based on an individual’s glucose levels.
+The Omnipod 5 uses a disposable Omnipod insulin pump, Dexcom’s G6 continuous glucose monitor (CGM), and the Omnipod 5 algorithm, all of which work in conjunction with each other to adapt insulin delivery based on an individual’s blood glucose levels.
 Each pod delivers microboluses every five minutes.
-One of the device’s notable features include HypoProtect, a feature that allows users to temporarily set their glucose targets to 150 mg/dl and monitor insulin delivery to prevent hypoglycemia, low blood sugar.
+One of the device’s notable features include HypoProtect, a feature that allows users to temporarily set their blood glucose targets to 8.3 mmol/L150 mg/dL and monitor insulin delivery to prevent hypoglycemia, low blood sugar.

 - Improved increase in time-in-range (TIR)—the percentage of a time that a person’s blood glucose level falls in the target range—from 65 to 74 percent, which translates to 2.2 hours per day